Infineon/optiga-trust-m-overview/README.md

 A custom provisioning option done on demand upon reaching a MoQ.
 Fully customisable solution including Security Monitor Configuration.

   * Use the [OPTIGA™ Trust Configurator](https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-trust/optiga-trust-m-sls32aia/?tab=~%27embedded_software#!designsupport) to customize your OPTIGA™ Trust M solution.
-  * Please get in touch with your local Infineon Sales Representative to get more information and submitting your configuration.
+  * Please get in touch with your local Infineon Sales Representative to get more information and to submit your configuration.

 ### OPTIGA™ Trust M Express
 A provisioning configuration which can be ordered standalone.
 This variant comes with three certificates/private keys pre-provisioned by Infineon.
 Certificates and communication secrets data can be downloaded through CIRRENT™ Cloud ID.